aedart/athenaeum/docs/archive/next/README.md

 ## `v7.x` Highlights

-These are some the new features of Athenaeum `v6.x`.
+These are the highlights of the latest major version of Athenaeum.

 ### PHP `v8.1` and Laravel `v10.x`